freeCodeCampLisbon/react-weather-app/README.md

 __The api calls are limited, please share them amongst yourselves, 2 campers per key.__

-As you  use them mark update the read-me marking them as used.
+As you use them, update the read-me marking them as used.

 __If the api responds with status 401, it means the api key is still not activated, please allow a few moments to be activated.__